 See for yourself this summer in the Secondary School Program.
 Experience Harvard for seven weeks, and take college courses in a subject area that interests you.

-The Secondary School Program is open to high school students who will graduate in 2015, 2016, or 2017 and who meet the application and admission criteria.
+In attendance this summer will be high school students who graduate in 2015, 2016, or 2017 and who meet the application and admission criteria.

 What you can expect:

 Alongside college and adult students, you can explore subjects not available at your high school and earn college credit in Harvard courses.

 You study with distinguished faculty, use sophisticated labs, and conduct research in the largest university library system in the world.

 In the following video, a former student talks about the experience of taking a college class at Harvard.

 Attending the Secondary School Program and performing well will strengthen your application to any college or university.